Study Abroad

 Generally, Study Abroad and Exchange students enrol in three or four subjects per session.
 To give yourself some flexibility with timetabling during enrolment, you should obtain approval in advance for five or six subjects per session.
 In determining your individual program, you should note that:

-• normal full-time course load is 48 credit points over two sessions, or 24 credit points for one session (in either Autumn or Spring session).
+• Normal full-time course load is 48 credit points over two sessions, or 24 credit points for one session (in either February or July session).

 One credit point has an implied workload of two hours per week.
 Six credit points represents a minimum of 12 hours of work: this may be 3 hours of lectures, 4 hours of reading and 5 hours of personal study or essay writing.
 Many students will spend fewer than 15 hours a week in contact with lecturers or tutors but will be expected to prepare for these classes with reading and tutorial preparation.
 Australian students are required to be self-directed in their study and to submit a considerable amount of written work in assignments and seminar or tutorial papers.